ewaldmire/ascender/docs/docsite/rst/contributor/setting_up.rst

 Setting up your development environment
 ========================================

-The climber docs are developed using the Python toolchain.
+The ascender docs are developed using the Python toolchain.
 The content itself is authored in ReStructuredText (rst).

 Prerequisites
 ---------------